-While there's no way to know when that will be, if you're proactive and use your social-distancing time to acquire new skills, you might just find better opportunities in tomorrow's workforce.
-Here's what to keep in mind.
+While there's no way to know how long our “new normal” will last, if you're proactive and use your social-distancing time to acquire new skills, you might just find better opportunities in tomorrow's workforce.
+Here's what you should keep in mind.

 don't wait on an employer to train you